jcs/rubywarden/README.md

 Run `bundle install` at least once.

-In order to create the initial environment, it is recommended to create a new, unprivileged user on your system dedicated to running bitwarden-ruby such as with `useradd`.
+In order to create the initial environment, it is recommended to create a new, unprivileged user on your system dedicated to running Rubywarden such as with `useradd`.
-This documentation will assume a user has been created named `_bitwarden`.
+This documentation will assume a user has been created named `_rubywarden`.

 In order to create the initial database and the required tables run:

 	mkdir db/production
-	sudo chown _bitwarden db/production
+	sudo chown _rubywarden db/production
-	sudo -u _bitwarden env RACK_ENV=production bundle exec rake db:migrate
+	sudo -u _rubywarden env RACK_ENV=production bundle exec rake db:migrate

-If you've previously used bitwarden-ruby before July 30, 2018, when it did not use ActiveRecord, you should instead [migrate](AR-MIGRATE.md) your existing database.
+If you've previously used Rubywarden before July 30, 2018 when it was called `bitwarden-ruby`, when it did not use ActiveRecord, you should instead [migrate](AR-MIGRATE.md) your existing database.

-To run via Rack on port 4567, as user `_bitwarden`:
+To run via Rack on port 4567, as user `_rubywarden`:

-	sudo -u _bitwarden env RACK_ENV=production bundle exec rackup -p 4567 config.ru
+	sudo -u _rubywarden env RACK_ENV=production bundle exec rackup -p 4567 config.ru

 You'll probably want to run it once with signups enabled, to allow yourself to create an account:

-	sudo -u _bitwarden env RACK_ENV=production ALLOW_SIGNUPS=1 bundle exec rackup -p 4567 config.ru
+	sudo -u _rubywarden env RACK_ENV=production ALLOW_SIGNUPS=1 bundle exec rackup -p 4567 config.ru

 Once the server is running, the Bitwarden apps (such as the Firefox extension) can be configured to use your own Bitwarden server before login.